SOCIAL SCIENCE

 Geography

 Geography is a course for those who wish to understand the complex world that we live in.
 Students will learn about the relationships and connections between people and their natural and cultural environments.
 Geography teaches you how to interpret a variety of information and data.
-There is a focus on both local and global issues, which develops research and observation skills and gives students the ability to take action and solve problems.
+There is a focus on both local and global issues, such as human trafficking, study of tourism development in Rotorua or Hawaii, which develops research and observation skills and gives students the ability to take action and solve problems.
 Geography focuses on learning inside and outside the classroom and there is no better way to learn about the world you live in by going and exploring it!

 UE Approved